I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismsendnetbufferlistscomplete.md

     <i>NetBufferLists</i> parameter specifies:

-All the network data that the NET_BUFFER_LIST structure and the associated NET_BUFFER structures
-      describe was successfully processed for transmission.
-For example, the miniport driver copied the data to a queue or the data has already been transmitted.

-The size of the data in some NET_BUFFER structures associated with this NET_BUFFER_LIST structure
-      was too large for the underlying NIC.

-The send request for this NET_BUFFER_LIST structure failed due to insufficient resources.

-The miniport adapter is in the
-      <i>Paused</i> state, as described on the reference page for the
-      <a href="..\ndis\nc-ndis-miniport_pause.md">MiniportPause</a> function.

-NDIS called the
-      <a href="..\ndis\nc-ndis-miniport_cancel_send.md">MiniportCancelSend</a> function to
-      cancel the send operation for this NET_BUFFER_LIST structure.

-The miniport driver aborted the send request due to a reset.

-The miniport driver failed the send request because of some reason other than those previously
-      described.
-For example, the miniport driver can fail the send request due to a hardware failure.

 A miniport driver's call to
     <b>NdisMSendNetBufferListsComplete</b> does not necessarily mean that the data for a send request has been